graycenw/website/content/podcast/23SpecialBones/index.md

 ---
-title: "23: Everybody's special in their bones
+title: "23: Everybody's special in their bones"
 summary: "Tampons, Alzheimer’s and parchment.
 Interview with molecular biologist Justin Brumbaugh."

 tags: